voteflux/flux-tech-roadmap/README.md

 * The purpose of this repository is as stated above - please keep this in mind when participating
 * Use tags where possible to identify questions into some of the common categories
 * Meta conversation is allowed (e.g. discussion of these guidelines)
+* Quote the important bit of what you're replying to unless they're within a few posts above you
+* Mention people when you reply to them (using @username, e.g. @XertroV)

 ### Contribution Guidelines